department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/participant-notes/poa-payments-discovery-042220-P5.md

 - Make VSO font bigger
 - Had to do own research
 - Filled out paper form
-- explain what you’re looking for
+- Explain what you’re looking for
-- wants self-assessment on cognitive/communication/emotional/personality to match with Veteran
+- Wants self-assessment on cognitive/communication/emotional/personality to match with Veteran
 - Looks for Organization first, then completed form
 - Criteria: culture, location, lot of factors, age, specialty (women’s issues, claim details)
 - Wants to match VSO to primary concern (women, back, PTSD, etc.)
 - Age is a big factor: Generations Viet Nam, Gulf war, war on terror
 - Needs to find VSO virtually Zoom
-- wants more info about VSO, summary of services
+- Wants more info about VSO, summary of services
 - Just like doctor: specialty, details, women, etc.
 - Confused by insurance question
 - Wants details or options in dropdown